seacaster/valmyria-public/rules.md

 - Potions require a bonus action to drink, not an action
 - You cannot use both your action and your bonus action to cast spells of level 1 or higher in the same turn.

+# Workshop

+Rules in this section are _not_ in current use - they're here for feedback and possible future integration.

+## Character Progression

+A system to split ASIs from feats would be good to allow MAD classes to keep statistical parity while still being able to take interesting feats.

+**Proposed solution: +1 to an ability score and +1 feat point every even level**

+### Ability Score Improvements

+Giving a +1 to any ability score every 2 levels seems doable.
+This lets a MAD class with a typical +2/+1 race go from 17/16/14 to 20/18/14 or 18/18/16 at level 10.
+It's a bit of an accelerated power curve (easily accessible +4 primary modifiers at level 2) but that's fine.

+### Feats

+- Feats will cost either 1 or 2 feat points.
+- Half-feats cost 1 point and full feats cost 2.
+- Half-feats no longer grant stat bonuses.
+- Lucky is banned due to the generally low number of combats per long rest.

 # Changelog